 The good news is that 80% of what you need to do to improve your search engine rank can be achieved by adhering to some easily understood principles, and adding 2 bits of easily understood information to your web pages.

 As this article is quite long here are links to the various sections I’ve covered:

-I definitely recommend using one of the SEO plugins, but remember that they provide the fields you need to fill in (I’ve covered these below) and insert the correct META tags into your page code.
+I recommend using one of the SEO plugins, but remember that all they do is provide the fields you need to fill in (I’ve covered these below) and insert the correct META tags into your page code.

 They do not do the SEO for you!